butcherg/rawproc/README.md

 later time I can go back to the JPEG I produced and extract the manipulation list, use it as the start for more 'quality' processing in Raw Therapee and GIMP.

-If  you want to gripe or comment about rawproc, I'll be occasionally monitoring the pixels.us forums.
+If  you want to gripe or comment about rawproc, I'll be occasionally monitoring the discuss.pixls.us forums.
 If I subsequently commit anything interesting to the respository, I'll shout it out there.

 # Building rawproc